project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 | 12 | display_framework_categories_in_profile | set the display_framework_categories_in_profile variable as true in sunbird.properties file | to display categories in the guest/login page | false

 #### Packaging Framework and Form Data
 Sunbird mobile app supports configuration of the app framework to enable offline usage of the app.
-To configure the app framework, set the values as listed:
+To configure the app framework, Adopter needs to package the channel for the respective framework.
+Details of the file naming convention and folder location is given below:

 | S No. | Folder | File Name |  Purpose
 |-------|--------|-----------|-------------